gillespilon/machine_learning/machine_learning.md

 4. When fitting a model with data, do you need to assign the results to an object?
 No
 5. Can you make predictions for multiple out-of-sample observations at the same time?
 Yes

 ## Lesson 05.
-Comparing Machine Models in scikit-learn
+Comparing Machine Models

 Objectives